Outreach

 Disaster Relief and Rehabilitation

-Disaster Management is a very important programme of BAIF.
-BAIF has instituted a Disaster Management Fund to provide immediate relief measures to families affected by various natural calamities in its operational areas across the country.
+BAIF has instituted a Disaster Management Fund to provide immediate relief measures to families affected by natural calamities in its operational areas across the country.
+Technical Institute of the National Disaster Management Authority for drought mitigation in Uttar Pradesh and Gujarat. Â

 Central Research Station

 The Central Research Station (CRS) at Uruli Kanchan, Pune spread over 227 hectare, is the Technology Development Centre of BAIF.
-It supports the field programme through applied research, production of critical inputs and skill development in Livestock Development and Sustainable Agriculture.
+Promotion of cutting edge technologies and conservation of indigenous breeds.Â

 Significant Events